Have you started spring cleaning but don’t know where to recycle VHS tapes?

 Otherwise, blank tapes sell for a profit since VHS tapes stopped production in 2008.

-Finally, if you choose to have your tapes converted with Digital Converters, you can ask us to dispose of your videos with us after conversion.
+Finally, if you choose to convert your tapes with Digital Converters, you can ask us to dispose of your videos after conversion.
 We will keep your tapes for 30 days before upcycling or disposing of them.